 To effectively run a profitable digital asset business in today’s ever-changing market or execute high-volume withdrawal requests for a large retail customer base, financial institutions (such as exchanges, lending providers, and banks) require instant and secure access to funds.
 However, due to a complex regulatory environment, many of these institutions are forced to operate with secure but slow cold storage solutions.

 Institutions that have adopted MPC are currently using protocols such as Gennaro and Goldfeder’s algorithm (MPC-GG18).
 While this protocol is today’s industry standard, the communication latency between the MPC-shares (the devices that hold the key shares) doesn’t reach the highest level of efficiency – as it requires users to wait for transactions to be signed up to 9 times.

 The new algorithm, MPC-CMP, enables digital asset transactions to be signed up to 800% faster than ever before and supports transaction signing from offline/cold wallets.
-MPC-CMP allows institutions to configure a key management scheme that fits their organizational requirements (including hot or cold setups) and delivers on SLAs.
+MPC-CMP allows institutions to configure a key management scheme that fits their organizational requirements (including hot or cold wallet setups) and delivers on SLAs.

 The Advantages of MPC-CMP

 MPC wallets have quickly become the new standard for storing digital assets as they are the most secure, efficient, and operationally flexible wallets.
 MPC-CMP builds on the benefits of MPC-GG18 while solving new operational challenges that have arisen over the last few years around regulations, security, and speed.